Mission Statement

 - HEALTH, SAFETY, SECURITY, AND SPACE -

-- INTERNAL COMMUNICATIONS -
+- INTERNAL AND EXTERNAL COMMUNICATION -

-Eastern Suffolk BOCES will ensure that all staff are fully informed about programs, services, and our commitment to strategic planning.
+Eastern Suffolk BOCES will ensure that all stakeholders and their communities are fully informed about the full range and benefits of Eastern Suffolk BOCES services.

 - HUMAN RESOURCES -

-- RESEARCH, PROGRAM IMPROVEMENT, AND REGIONAL ADVOCACY -
+- RESEARCH, PROGRAM EVOLUTION, AND REGIONAL ADVOCACY-

 History